International Baccalaureate Concentration

 • Improving Instruction (TEAC616)

-Examination of a variety of theories, approaches and instructional strategies that build on the experience of practicing teachers.
-21st century skills and the study of model schools known for their innovative practices based on strong rationales and underlying theories.
-Intention of the course is to renew teachers’ current knowledge base, craft of teaching, and new models of “doing school.”
+Examines theories, approaches, and instructional strategies that build on practicing teachers’ experience.
+Explores 21st-century skills and model schools known for innovative practices grounded in theory.
+Renews teachers’ knowledge base, craft of teaching, and understanding of new models for effective schooling.

 3 credits